vanHeemstraSystems/shelly-home-assistant/300/README.md

 The User can register and access Shelly Cloud, using either Android or iOS mobile applications, or any internet browser and the website: https://my.Shelly.cloud/

+To see the Shelly Cloud website you are having an account for, visit https://home.shelly.cloud